U.S. journalist freed in Myanmar, says he was not beaten or starved | Politics

 American journalist Danny Fenster said he was healthy and happy to be going home after he was freed from prison in Myanmar and flew to Qatar on Monday, following negotiations between former U.S. diplomat Bill Richardson and the ruling military junta.
 Fenster, 37, the managing editor https://www.reuters.com/world/five-facts-about-danny-fenster-us-journalist-jailed-myanmar-2021-11-12 of independent online magazine Frontier Myanmar, looked frail three days after he was sentenced to 11 years https://reut.rs/3HqVKmY in prison for incitement and violations of laws on immigration and unlawful assembly.
 He had been detained since May.

-But he told reporters on the tarmac at Hamad International Airport in Doha that he felt well and had not been beaten or starved while in captivity.
+He told reporters on the tarmac at Hamad International Airport in Doha that he felt well and had not been beaten or starved while in captivity.
 "I feel great and am really happy to be on my way home.
-I'm incredibly happy for everything Bill has done," Fenster, wearing a red woollen hat, loose-fitting trousers and a white protective facemask, said after flying to Doha with Richardson by jet.
+I'm incredibly happy for everything Bill has done," Fenster, wearing a red woollen hat, loose-fitting trousers and a white COVID-19 mask, said after flying to Doha with Richardson by jet.

 "You just go a little stir crazy and the longer it drags on the more worried you are that it's just never going to end.
 That was the biggest concern, staying sane through that."
 Asked if he was mistreated, he said: "I was arrested and held in captivity for no reason, so I suppose so.
 But physically, I was healthy.
 I wasn't starved or beaten."